Ewerk9/GMimic/README.md

-Extension created by Ewerk9, any copy of this project would be taken down due to copyright infringement
+Extension created by Ewerk9, any copy of this project would be taken down due to copyright infringement.